 "However."
 Tsunade inserted as she glanced at Lee's sleeping form.
 The relief on the Taijutsu master's face morph into concern once more.
 "As for when he wakes up, even I do not know."

-Gai could only look at the Godaime's suddenly silent form helplessly.
+Gai could only look at the Godaime helplessly.
 "W-What do you mean, Tsunade-sama?"
 He watched as the Hokage shifted her gaze from the Lee to him.
 "I mean, he's in a coma.
 He's alive yes.
 But as for when he wakes up, only time and his will to live will tell."

-Tsunade watched as Gai glanced at Lee with tear filled eyes.
+Tsunade watched as Gai silently approached Lee's bedside with tear-filled eyes.
 She let out an exasperated sigh as she noticed the large gashes all over the Taijutsu master's physique.
 "Get your injuries checked Gai."

 "That's an order."
 Tsunade added as an afterthought.
 "I'll ask later tonight if you've had yourself checked."
 A subtle warning interlaced in her tone.
 Seeing Gai refusing to move out of his position, Tsunade let out yet another sigh.
 "Look at you, crying over him like that."

-Shaking her head, Tsunade let out an impatient sigh as she opened the door to announce her leave.
-Gai watched as the Hokage opened the door, but make no move to step out of the room.
-Glancing backwards, Tsunade gave Gai a lazy glare.
+Tsunade let out a sigh, deciding to say nothing further.
+Gai watched as the Hokage made her way to the door.
+Stopping midway, Tsunade gave him one last glare.
 "If he's your student… And if you think of him as your son, shouldn't you have a little bit more faith in him?"

 Gai could only look back at the Hokage speechless.

 "He's been through a lot worse."
-Tsunade added as she made her way out with a smile.
-"You should know by now that that kid simply does not take NO for an answer."
+Tsunade added as she made her way out of the door with a smile.
+"You should know by now that that kid simply does not take no for an answer."